 With nearly 50% of the online consumers starting their search for the desired products and goods on marketplaces like Amazon and eBay, this form of syncing and integrating the platforms is a great way to boost the sales of the ecommerce owners.

 You can try out the Shopify Multiple Sales Channels feature for free here.

-On Wix, the Wix Ascend Marketing and Customer Management Suite allows users of the platform to manage their entire marketing campaign with one single tool.
-Users can organize up to three e-mail marketing campaigns per month for free, and with a subscription for Ascend, they can take advantage of many more e-mail campaigns and of other premium features to attract customers and boost sales.
+On Wix, the Wix Ascend Marketing and Customer Management Suite allows users to manage their entire marketing campaign with one single tool.
+Users can organize up to three e-mail marketing campaigns per month for free.
+With a subscription for Ascend, they can take advantage of many more e-mail campaigns and other premium features to attract customers and boost sales.